BadPirate/nextstrap/.github/copilot‑instructions.md

    Be aware that you are in a dev container, and that you are expected to be able to modify files in the container in the case that there are features you are blocked from in the container, I can reload it for you.

+7. Commit messages should include summary details of all changes made in the commit.